adegajew/disaster-response-NLP/README.md

         `python models/train_classifier.py data/DisasterResponse.db models/classifier.pkl`

 2. In order to run a web app:
-- Go to the app root directory and type in the command line: `python run.py`
+- Go to the app root directory `cd` and type in the command line: `python run.py`
-- when running locally go to
+- If running locally go to http://localhost:3001/

+## How To Use
+User can input a new message and recive classification results that are based on ML algorithm:

+There is also a graphical summary of the training dataset.
+The upper bar chart shows how many messages were sourced from social media, news or direct.
+The bar charts below show top 10 most common categories per genre:

 ## Acknowledgments
 Data sets and idea for the project were provided by [Udacity](https://www.udacity.com/).